 Installation: Our parts are sold as either replacement parts or components of a set, unless you are buying our Metal Frame Set, therefore these parts need to be installed according to the sets installation instructions.
 If the installation instructions differ from ours please contact us at 800-433-2573.

 Grease the Tire Swivel before using.
 Tire Swivel must be installed in a bay without any other components.
 For tire swings, extend surfacing in a circle whose radius is equal to the height of the suspending chain or rope, plus 6 feet in all directions.
 Place tire swivel on wood beam and mark holes with pencil or pen on wood.
-Drill four 3/8” holes.
+Drill two 3/8” holes.
 With the head of ½” bolt starting on top of wood beam and going down towards ground, place a flat washer on bolt then, put bolt through wood and through hole on plate with swivel.
 The length of 3/8” bolts will vary, depending upon thickness of the wood.
 Put another flat washer on bottom of bolt, and secure with a 3/8” nylock nut.
 (Bolt, washers and nuts are not included.)
 Put bolts and washers through beam so that nuts are on the bottom of top beam, and so that the bolt is attached with no more than two thread showing beyond the nut.
 This will prevent a protrusion on the top beam.
 Check to see bolts are straight and nuts are tight.
-Repeat this process with all four bolts.
+Repeat this process with both bolts.

 You will need to use S-hooks or H shackles from the chain to the swivel.
 Make sure the S-hooks are closed to within .04 to meet ASTM safety standards.
 To do this you will need to use our S-hook pliers or a regular pair of channel lock pliers.
 WARNING: Once the S-hooks have been opened they will have to be replaced to avoid injuries from coming open and/or breaking.
 Make sure that if you are using shackles they are also tightened correctly.
 No bolts should protrude over two threads past its nut.